Fall Guys: Reception

 Fall Guys received "generally favourable" reviews, according to review aggregator website Metacritic.
+A clone game called Stumble Guys was released for mobile devices on 23 September 2020, and became popular.

 Tom Wiggins of Stuff magazine praised the game, calling it "Super Monkey Ball for the Fortnite generation".
 Mercury News praised the "controlled chaos" gameplay of Fall Guys, stating it to be utilising a combination of the elements from the battle royale game Fortnite and the party game Mario Party in such a way that made it "tailored to the coronavirus age".
 Ollie Toms from Rock, Paper, Shotgun praised Fall Guys for its creative approach as a battle royale game incorporating family-friendly elements rather than resorting to violent themes.
 He praised the simplicity of the game and the diversity of content added with each season.
 He argues that the ragdoll physics can be both exciting and frustrating to play: "What really makes and breaks this game is the imprecision of your actions.
 It's not something many competitive games can get away with in the way Fall Guys does."

 The weekend before release during a closed beta, Fall Guys briefly became the most-watched game on Twitch as well as the sixth-best-selling Steam game where it was available for pre-order.

 Fall Guys has been frequently compared to Among Us, in that both are online games which grew in popularity during the COVID-19 pandemic.
+Both also have similar characters, commonly called "Beans" by both communities.